Switching to ARM on Amazon EC2 has brought nothing but happiness.

 td-agent

-About Entropy
+About entropy

-Checking the entropy of t4g.medium
+When we check the entropy of t4g.medium

-There were only eleven.
+There were only 11.

 haveged

-The solution to this is haveged.https://wiki.archlinux.jp/index.php/Haveged
+The solution to this is `haveged`.https://wiki.archlinux.jp/index.php/Haveged

-Installation is easy with yum, and after installation it starts with systemd.
+Installation is easy with yum, and after installation, it starts with systemd.

 result

-In terms of price per hour
+In terms of the price per hour

 • m5.large: $0.124/h